Edward Hindley (1858-1935)

 Edward never spoke about the reasons for his behaviour, and some suggested the matter was a 'murky' episode ... family and Barnton village gossip were rife ...
 Eda remembered that it was mentioned that Edward had had some 'bother' with the police, but 'us youngsters were not told anything in those days' ...
 Will Brown talked of hard times in the police force? ...

-So why did Edward return to Barnton after such a short spell with the police? ... unexpectedly and with a wife and son Samuel?
+So the question remains, why did Edward return to Barnton after such a short spell with the police? ... unexpectedly and with a wife and son Samuel?

 On 7th of June 1875 aged 16, nearly 17, Edward married Harriet Williamson, a buxom wench from Bollington and ten years older than young Edward.
+Another record of this momentous event did not reveal the identity of witness Mary Jackson?
 The ceremony was in the parish church at Prestbury near Macclesfield, apparently without a Hindley present as a witness.
 Edward confirmed his occupation as a policeman at the time of his marriage, but he continued to 'pose' as a 20 year old?

 Harriet Williamson (1847-1933) was born on October 25th 1847 at Bench Lane, Bredbury, Cheshire, the daughter of Henry Williamson (1815-), a coal miner, and Ann Warburton (1816-) who were married at Prestbury in 1835.